SDBOR Occupational Wages Dashboard

 The SDBOR Occupational Wages Dashboard summarizes recent federal data on occupational wages in South Dakota and all other US states.
 Specifically, the dashboard presents – for over 800 different occupations – detailed data on total employment, job concentration, and average wages.
 Data can be summarized in two ways: all occupations for a single state (or) all states for a single occupation.
 For all data views, the dashboard provides a ranked list of all states/occupations for the selected data measure.

-All data are reported directly from the Occupational Employment Statistics (OES) program conducted by the US Bureau of Labor Statistics (BLS).
+All data are reported directly from the Occupational Employment and Wage Statistics (OEWS) program conducted by the US Bureau of Labor Statistics (BLS).
 This program produces a limited number of annual wage estimates for national, state, and substate populations.
-OES estimates are based on a semiannual survey of nonfarm establishments in the United States.
-(Note that, because OES is a survey of nonfarm establishments, data on some agriculture-related occupations are limited.)
-OES state estimates are produced by states using technical procedures established by the BLS; national figures are aggregations of state figures.
+OEWS estimates are based on a semiannual survey of nonfarm establishments in the United States.
+(Note that, because OEWS is a survey of nonfarm establishments, data on some agriculture-related occupations are limited.)
+OEWS state estimates are produced by states using technical procedures established by the BLS; national figures are aggregations of state figures.
 Some data may be suppressed to avoid disclosure of identifiable information.
 Self-employed and unpaid workers are excluded.

-The most recent release of Occupational Employment Statistics data shows that:
+The most recent release of Occupational Employment and Wage Statistics data shows that:

 Source: US Department of Labor, Bureau of Labor Statistics